FOR IMMEDIATE RELEASE:

 This system is inexpensive and easy to use.
-Contact American Clear Water today, Mechanicsburg’s Clearion Installation and Water Treatment Specialists.
+Contact American Clear Water LLC. today, Mechanicsburg’s Clearion Installation and Water Treatment Specialists.

-American Clear Water is proud to offer the Clearion water softener mentioned in the video.
+American Clear Water LLC. is proud to offer the Clearion water softener mentioned in the video.
 Contact us today for price and installation information.
 Think you can’t afford a water softener?
 Think again!
-American Clear Water offers easy payments plans.
+American Clear Water LLC. offers easy payments plans.
 It’s never been easier to get clean, safe, soft water in your home or business.

 Ever wonder how a water softener works?